bossardl/Remote-physiotherapy/README.md

 Generative model for rehabilitation of upper limbs at home.\
 Human body pose tracking for the development of Artificial Reality (AR) in-home physiotherapy.\
-The patient sees in the background the expected position to reach.
-He/She moves his/her limb according to the indication given by the color code.

 **Color code:**
 - :green_heart: Expected position for the exercise